Writing difficult emails is a skill worth developing.

 Don't use broad generalities

 When we have to write difficult emails because we're giving people feedback they need to hear, writing in generalities not only makes it seem like you don't know (to a deeper degree) your main point, but it can often come across as an exaggeration that isn't helpful.

 So if you're letting someone know that things aren't working out, make sure you're not slipping into “always” and “never” land.

 Don't forget to give the benefit of the doubt

 When my mentor sat me down years ago, his main point was that I never knew the whole story.
 And because I didn't know the whole story, I was going to end up telling myself some part of a story that I had made up for myself.
 And that would impact my reactions.
 I would react differently, not because of what really happened, but because of how I filled in the blanks.

-I’ve added two more rules over the years and the first addition is that you can’t ever forget that you need to bring more than just facts to a challenging situation.
+It may not be the first rule, but it's clearly not the last.
+You can't ever forget that you need to bring more than just facts to a challenging situation.

 One time someone on my staff created a prototype of a software program with sample data from our actual customer database.
 This data appeared and was cached by Google, long after the prototype was cancelled.
 The last four digits of their SSN had been captured by Google and was being presented in that xxx-xx-1234 structure online when you searched for their name.